learn-with-me/Software-Engineering-Fundamentals/technical-concepts/big-data.md

-# Big Data
+# Big Data SQL

+It is important to choose the right tool for the job.
+Information below is going to help you understand basics of each tool.
 Big Data SQL is the use of an SQL-like language as the interface to a big data technology.

 #### Big Data Storage Engines